SeitaBV/v2g-liberty/README.md

 This integration lets you add full automatic and price optimized control over Vehicle to grid (V2G) charging.
 It has a practical local app in [HomeAssistant](https://www.home-assistant.io/) and uses the smart EMS [FlexMeasures](https://flexmeasures.io) for optimized schedules.

-The schedules are optimized on EPEX day-ahead energy prices, so this works best with an electricity contract with dynamic (hourly) prices[^1].
+The schedules are optimized on day-ahead energy prices, so this works best with an electricity contract with dynamic (hourly) prices[^1].
 We intend to add optimisation for your solar generation or the CO₂ content of the grid in the near future.

-[^1]: For now: only Dutch energy prices, if you have interest in this software and live outside the Netherlands, please [contact us](https://v2g-liberty.eu/) to see what the options are.
+[^1]: For now: most Dutch enrgy suppliers are listed and all European energy prices (EPEX) are available for optimisation.
+There also is an option to upload your own prices, if you have an interest in thisplease [contact us](https://v2g-liberty.eu/) to see what the options are.

 ![The V2G Liberty Dashboard](https://positive-design.nl/wp-content/uploads/2022/04/V2GL-1-1024x549.png)